-The initial approval from the BCUC to proceed with capital projects can occur through a number of processes, including revenue requirement applications and CPCN applications.
+The initial approval from the BCUC to proceed with capital projects can occur through a number of processes, including revenue requirement applications and Certificate of Public Convenience and Necessity ("CPCN") applications.
 Once the projects are approved, the regulatory process allows for capital project costs to be reviewed by the BCUC subsequent to the capital project being completed and in service to confirm that all costs are recoverable in customer rates.

-The 2024 projected capital expenditures are approximately \$764 million, inclusive of AFUDC and excluding customer CIAC, and are necessary to provide service, public and employee safety, and reliability of supply of natural gas to the Corporation's customer base.
+The 2025 projected capital expenditures are approximately \$1,070 million, inclusive of AFUDC, and excluding customer CIAC that is inclusive of approximately \$400 million in deposit funding to be applied from Woodfibre LNG, and are necessary to provide service, public and employee safety, and reliability of supply of natural gas to the Corporation's customer base.
 In addition to the rate base amounts approved in annual regulatory decisions, multi-year projects under construction earn a regulated return.
-The 2024 projected capital expenditures are dependent on timing of spending on multi-year capital projects, based in part on the timing of any remaining regulatory and permitting approvals required for certain projects.
-Included in the 2024 projected capital expenditures is approximately \$250 million expected to be spent by FEI during 2024 on the EGP Project.
-As explained further below, FEI started initial construction activities in September 2023, which were funded through contributions received from Woodfibre LNG as part of an agreement which stipulates that FEI's funding commencement date begins January 1, 2024, up to an amount of \$400 million before contributions from Woodfibre LNG begin again.
+The 2025 projected capital expenditures are dependent on timing of spending on multi-year capital projects, based in part on the timing of any remaining regulatory and permitting approvals required for certain projects.
+The 2024 capital expenditures were \$1,022 million, inclusive of AFUDC and excluding CIAC.